developer-portal/content/tech/languages/python/scipy.md

 # Scientific Python Stack

-There is a lot of libraries for scientific computation and visualization available in Fedora.
+There are lot of libraries for scientific computation and visualization available in Fedora.
 Well known and widely used is [SciPy Stack](v) which consists of